Transport Quasi-Monte Carlo

 \subsection{Posterior sampling}

-We first evaluate the proposed method on several examples from \texttt{posteriordb} \cite{posteriordb}, a database of posterior distributions used in Bayesian inference.
+We first evaluate the proposed method on several examples from \texttt{posteriordb}~\cite{posteriordb}, a database of posterior distributions used in Bayesian inference.
 During optimization, our method only queries the score function $\nabla\log p(\bfx)$ of the posterior distributions.
 When evaluating integrals with importance weighting, we query the unnormalized density of the posterior as well.
 For each posterior, we fit a transport map $\tau$ consisting of $K=3$ layers.
-The base transformation is chosen as $\Phi^{-1}$.
+The base transformation is chosen as the inverse Gaussian CDF $\Phi^{-1}$.
+The logit function might be more suitable when the target has heavier tails.
 The elementwise transformations $T^K_j$ are parametrized as described in Section~\ref{sec: parametrization}, with shape parameters $(\alpha_s,\beta_s)$ where $\alpha_s+\beta_s\leq 7$, and $\alpha_s,\beta_s$ are positive integers.
-Optimization is performed using 256 RQMC samples and the limited-memory BFGS algorithm \cite{liu2021quasi}.
-Each experiment is repeated 10 times with independent randomizations of RQMC samples, and the best transport map (with the smallest KL divergence) is selected.
+Optimization is performed using 256 RQMC samples and the limited-memory BFGS algorithm~\cite{liu2021quasi}.
+Each experiment is repeated 10 times with independent randomizations of RQMC samples, and the best transport map, corresponding to the smallest KL divergence~\eqref{equ: def kl} during optimization, is selected.

 Given the fitted transport map, we evaluate the first and second moments of the posterior distributions: $\EE[\bfx\sim p]{x_j}$ and $\EE[\bfx\sim p]{x_j^2 }$.
 That is, the function $f(\bfx)$ is set to be $x_j$ and $x_j^2$ for $1\leq j\leq d$.
 We use the SNIS estimator~\eqref{equ: snis} with the fitted transport map to estimate these moments.
-Ground truth values for these moments are estimated using Stan \cite{carpenter2017stan} with 20 chains, each running 25k warmup iterations and 50k sampling iterations.
+Ground truth values for these moments are estimated using Stan~\cite{carpenter2017stan} with 20 chains, each running 25k warmup iterations and 50k sampling iterations.
 As a result, the ground truth expectations are also subject to estimation error.

 We compare plain Monte Carlo (MC) with scrambled net (RQMC) in terms of the mean squared error (MSE) of the estimates.
 Both MC and RQMC use the SNIS estimator~\eqref{equ: snis}, differing only in how the base samples are generated.
 The MSE for each estimator is estimated from 50 random replicates.